dapr/java-sdk/examples/src/main/java/io/dapr/examples/state/README.md

 ```
 The code uses the `DaprClient` created by the `DaprClientBuilder`.
 Notice that this builder uses default settings.
 Internally, it is using `DefaultObjectSerializer` for two properties: `objectSerializer` is for Dapr's sent and received objects, and `stateSerializer` is for objects to be persisted.

 This example performs multiple operations:
+* `client.waitForSidecar(...)` for waiting until Dapr sidecar is ready.
 * `client.saveState(...)` for persisting an instance of `MyClass`.
 * `client.getState(...)` operation in order to retrieve back the persisted state using the same key.
 * `client.executeStateTransaction(...)` operation in order to update existing state and add new state.